MORE ABOUT MARELIZE ROETS

 I am a born-and-bred South African currently living in the United States.
-I am a writer, a teacher, and an actively involved literary community constituent.
+I am a writer, a teacher, an editor, and an actively involved literary community constituent.
 I aim to use my writing to open a dialogue of encouragement to those who choose to follow a career path less traveled and to show naysayers how immensely influential writers are and can be.
 My ultimate personal goal is to understand myself fully through my writing.
-I use genres such as literary fiction, psychological horror, and realism to distinctly and purely express my thoughts and feelings.
+I use genres such as literary realism, and psychological horror to express my thoughts and feelings distinctly and purely.

-My ultimate career goal is to be a screenwriter and author.
+My ultimate career goal is to be an author and a screenwriter.
 After graduating from Full Sail University in 2017 with a Bachelor of Fine Arts degree in Creative Writing, I was approached to write a feature-length horror film.
-After a year of writing, development, and pre-production, the film, titled [Un]sheltered, was produced in Orlando, Florida.
-The COVID-19 pandemic brought with it an array of setbacks and obstacles that many of us did not foresee but as we regain a sense of a new normal, the post-production processes finalized and [Un]sheltered was signed for distribution by Buffalo 8 Productions.
-The film is set to release in 2021.
-Including the incredible opportunity to write and produce a feature-length film, I have continued to hone my screenwriting skills during my Master of Fine Arts candidacy at the University of Central Florida.
-I have written three distinct short films that have been entered into three different screenwriting competitions in 2021.
-I have also published two flash fiction stories, "One in Three" and "The War of Socks," in respected literary journals.
-Every story I write adds to me a little, changes me a little, forces me to reexamine an attitude or belief, causes me to research and learn, helps me to understand people and grow.
+After a year of development and pre-production, the film, UNSHELTERED, was produced in Orlando, Florida.
+The COVID-19 pandemic brought with it an array of setbacks and obstacles that many of us did not foresee, but as we regain a sense of a new normal, the post-production process finalized and UNSHELTERED was signed for distribution with Buffalo 8 Productions.
+The film is set to release on February 25, 2022, on streaming platforms including Apple TV/iTunes, Amazon, Google, Vudu, and other platforms based in the United Kingdom.
+Including the incredible opportunity to write and produce a feature-length film, I have continued to hone my writing skills during my Master of Fine Arts candidacy at the University of Central Florida.
+For my thesis, I have written a psychological horror novel that explores how trauma impacts our relationships with others and with ourselves.
+I have also written three distinct short films that have been entered into multiple screenwriting competitions.
+Furthermore, I have published two flash fiction stories, "One in Three" and "The War of Socks," in respected literary journals.
+Every story I write adds to me a little, changes me a little, forces me to reexamine an attitude or belief, causes me to research and learn, helps me to understand others and grow.

 Another career goal of mine is to be a college professor.
 I initially fell in love with education during one of my first jobs as a teacher.
 In 2013, I started a teaching position during my sophomore year at university in South Africa.
 I was employed to teach English, Afrikaans, Social Sciences, Natural Sciences, History, and Art at a home-schooling institution for kindergarten to high school students.
-In 2014, I was employed as a teaching assistant for English Composition at the University of Johannesburg while I was a student in the Journalism department.
+In 2014, I was employed as a teaching assistant for freshman English Composition at the University of Johannesburg while I was a student in the Journalism department.
 Thereafter, in 2015, I was awarded a full scholarship to earn my honors degree in Journalism at the University of Johannesburg.
-I was also selected as a teaching assistant for third year Journalism students in New Media Journalism and Broadcast Journalism.
+I also received a scholarship for a teaching assistantship where I taught senior Journalism students in New Media Journalism and Broadcast Journalism.

-After I earned my Journalism degree with honors, I relocated to the United States in pursuit of the aforementioned Bachelor of Fine Arts degree in Creative Writing.
+After I earned my Journalism Honors degree, I relocated to the United States in pursuit of the Bachelor of Fine Arts degree in Creative Writing.
 I enrolled at Full Sail University and, after two years, graduated as Valedictorian of my class in 2017.
-During my Full Sail University career, my flash fiction story, "Summer," was published by a literary journal, I became a mentor and teaching assistant for the Visual Arts in the Entertainment and Media Industries course, and I was appointed as an assistant editor for the Orlando-based literary journal Ghost Parachute.
+During my Full Sail University career, my flash fiction story, "Summer," was published by a literary journal, I became a teaching assistant for the Visual Arts in the Entertainment and Media Industries course, and I was appointed as an assistant editor for the Orlando-based literary journal Ghost Parachute.

-I am currently a Master of Fine Arts candidate in Creative Writing (Fiction) at the University of Central Florida and expect to graduate in December 2021.
-I was awarded a graduate teaching associateship from the Department of Writing and Rhetoric where I taught English Composition II as well as a graduate assistantship with the Knights of Distinction co-curricular program under the Quality Enhancement Plan at the University of Central Florida and remain an assistant editor for Ghost Parachute.
+I graduated with a Master of Fine Arts degree in Creative Writing (Fiction) from the University of Central Florida.
+I was awarded a graduate teaching assistantship from the Department of Writing and Rhetoric where I taught English Composition II as well as a graduate assistantship with the Knights of Distinction co-curricular program under the Quality Enhancement Plan at the University of Central Florida and remain an assistant editor for Ghost Parachute.

 As a globe-trotting woman writer from South Africa, I am rapidly gaining my ten thousand hours of experience writing.
 I live my life by making bad decisions until someone comes from the future to stop me.